Propadiene

 Propadiene (/proʊpəˈdaɪiːn/) or allene (/ˈæliːn/) is the organic compound with the formula H2C=C=CH2.
 It is the simplest allene, i.e. a compound with two adjacent carbon double bonds.
 As a constituent of MAPP gas, it has been used as a fuel for specialized welding.

 Production and equilibrium with methylacetylene

-Allene exists in equilibrium with methylacetylene (propyne) and the mixture is sometimes called MAPD for methylacetylene-propadiene:
+Propadiene exists in equilibrium with methylacetylene (propyne) and the mixture is sometimes called MAPD for methylacetylene-propadiene: